kashif-nawaz/Understanding-BGP-Route-Reflector-Mysteries/README.md

      Communities: target:65000:100
 ```

-CLuster ID and Origin ID is not set by RR i.e PE3 while sending 100.100.251.0/24 to eBGP peer towards CE2.
+Cluster ID and Origin ID is not set by RR i.e PE3 while sending 100.100.251.0/24 to eBGP peer towards CE2.